Trilok Kapoor: Career

 His first role was the lead in the blockbuster Char Darvesh (1933) opposite Kanan Devi.
 He played the role of Luv in the 1933 classic hit Seeta directed by Debaki Bose.
 The film also starred Prithviraj Kapoor as Rama, Gul Hamid as Laxman, and Durga Khote as Sita.

 Trilok Kapoor became a prominent lead actor of the 1930s and 1940s and was one of the highest paid film star for several years.

 He acted as hero opposite Noor Jehan in the superhit film Mirza Sahiban, her last film in India in 1947 before Noor Jehan moved to Pakistan.
 He was often paired as hero opposite leading actresses of the era such as Nalini Jaywant, Sushila Rani Patel, Meena Shorey, Sulochana and others.
-He was paired with Nargis in the superhit movie Pyar ki Baatein.
+He was paired with Nargis in the superhit movie Pyar Ki Baten.

 Later he transitioned to mythological films.
 He played the role of Rama in Homi Wadia’s 1948 film Shri Ram Bhakta Hanuman and Shiva in Vijay Bhatt's 1954 epic Ramayan.
 He played many roles in mythological films, and appeared in eighteen movies alongside Nirupa Roy, usually portraying Shiva while she played Parvati.
 As a pair, their popularity erupted after the 1950 movie Har Har Mahadev which was the highest-grossing film of the year.

 He starred in the 1955 film Ekadashi as a hero opposite Mala Sinha.
 He was the lead in Nanabhai Bhatt’s blockbuster film Ram Janma (1951).
 He played the role of lord Vishnu in the superhit 1955 film Waman Avtar with Nirupa Roy and Shahu Modak which had the hit song Tere Dwar Khada Bhagwan penned by Kavi Pradeep.
 Devotional songs from his films are very popular till date like “Bholenath se Nirala (Har Har Mahadev), Tere Dwar Khada Bhagwan” (Waman Avtar), and “Pinjare ka panchi” (Naag Mani).

 He also produced a movie Shiv Parvati under his banner TK Films in 1962 in which he played the role of Shiva opposite Ragini who played Parvati and Jeevan who played the role of Narad Muni.

 Later he switched to playing character roles through the 1970s until his death in 1988.
 His notable films were Kachche Dhaage, Chor Chor, Darwaza, Saboot, Purana Mandir, Ram Teri Ganga Maili among others.
 His last film was the 1988 telefilm Akaanksha directed by his son Vijay Kapoor.